Wyoming Water Quality at a Glance

 Wyoming – The Equality State – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your state

-Wyoming’s water infrastructure serves approximately 580,000 residents across 97,000 square miles of diverse terrain, from the high plains in the east to the Rocky Mountains in the west.
-The state operates through a network of 772 public water systems, with nearly 90% of residents served by 321 community water systems operating year-round.
+Wyoming’s water infrastructure serves approximately 578,000 residents across 97,814 square miles of diverse terrain, from the high plains in the east to the Rocky Mountains in the west.
+The state operates through a network of approximately 772 public water systems, with nearly 90% of residents served by community water systems operating year-round.
 Wyoming’s water sources include the North Platte, Green, Snake, and Yellowstone river systems, along with extensive groundwater aquifers that supply both urban centers and rural communities across this sparsely populated but geographically vast state.

 Wyoming faces unique water infrastructure challenges stemming from its harsh climate, remote geography, and limited population base.
-The state experiences moderate to severe drought conditions yearly since 1999 and has access to only six million acre-feet of the 15 million acre-feet of surface water originating within the state.
-According to the American Society of Civil Engineers’ 2025 Infrastructure Report Card, Wyoming’s drinking water infrastructure requires significant attention, with 23% of public water systems not sustaining themselves on user fees.
-The state has received $18.9 million in federal infrastructure investments from the Bipartisan Infrastructure Law specifically to address emerging contaminants like PFAS, focusing on small, rural, and disadvantaged communities that face disproportionate challenges in meeting new federal regulations.
+The state experiences ongoing drought conditions in many areas and has complex water allocation issues across multiple river basins.
+The Wyoming Department of Environmental Quality’s Water Quality Division works to keep Wyoming’s water clean by monitoring and protecting surface and groundwater throughout the state.
+Wyoming has received $18.9 million in federal infrastructure investments from the Bipartisan Infrastructure Law specifically to address emerging contaminants like PFAS, plus an additional $28.6 million for lead service line replacement, focusing on small, rural, and disadvantaged communities that face disproportionate challenges in meeting new federal regulations.

 Wyoming Water Quality: Current Status (2024-2025)